 eBay is the world’s second-largest marketplace.
 The platform caters to over 180 million global buyers and sellers in 190 markets worldwide.
 It has a dedicated motors section for both parts and accessories and collector cars that could help you source everything from brakes to electrical systems.

-Purchases from eBay must be made cautiously just like any other online transaction.
-Sometimes more than isolated parts are needed, so some projects may require buying a whole out-of-commission vehicle to cannibalize the parts you need.
+Buying on eBay should be done with care, just like any other online transaction.
+In some cases, you need more than an isolated part.
+Some projects may therefore require buying a whole out-of-commission vehicle to cannibalize the parts you need.
 We recommend a thorough review of eBay’s Vehicle Purchase Protection page before making any financial commitments (vehicles aren’t covered under their standard money-back guarantee).

 Other noteworthy online vendors for sourcing parts include Andy Bernbaum Auto Parts which is great if you’re into old Chrysler cars and trucks.
 Another popular site for sourcing parts is Hemmings, a good source for finding classic parts from other collectors and suppliers near you.

 Assuming you’ve already gone through the process of prepping a restored car for a repaint, then it’s time to source the paint itself.
 Will it be enamel, lacquer, or waterborne?
-Sometimes the shade your project was originally sprayed in isn’t available anymore and will have to be remixed by modern methods.
+Sometimes the color of your project’s original spray paint isn’t available anymore.
+If this is the case, your vehicle will need to be remixed using current techniques.

-This is truly a job for the paint professionals who can help a collector select the right shade and application method.
+Only paint professionals can help a collector select the right shade and application method.
 The pros will be grateful for any pictures you can provide of the desired color or a sample of paint from an original model.
 This doesn’t always mean an exact match since paint fades over time, so follow the advice of experienced restorers when color hunting.

 Running a restored car may also require very particular fuel.
-The lack of ZDDP in modern oils doesn’t sit well with some restored vehicles, meaning this now almost defunct ingredient may have to be factored in as an additive.
+The lack of ZDDP in modern oils doesn’t sit well with some restored vehicles.
+This now almost defunct ingredient may have to be factored in as an additive.
 It can also be found as part of some modern motor oils, so follow best practices for safer performance (and a better understanding of today’s oil options certainly helps).

-Equal care is required when it comes to tires.
-Not just any rubber can be added to a restored vehicle unless you’re also willing to upgrade its wheels and suspension.
+When it comes to tires, equal care is important and required.
+Not just any rubber can be added to a restored vehicle.
+This is unless you’re also willing to upgrade its wheels and suspension.
 This makes companies like Coker Tire a good port of call.
 Speaking to the vehicle’s manufacturer and discussing tires with other restorers are two good steps toward gaining traction.

 Check scrap or salvage merchants and junkyards

-It may lack the glamor of the finished product, but a good rummage in these locations can often reveal just what restorers are looking for at a very reasonable price.
+A good rummage may lack the glamour of the finished product.
+Nevertheless, in these locations, it can often reveal just what restorers are looking for at a very reasonable price.
 Just remember to dress appropriately for such potentially dirty work and to wear protective eye, head, and hand gear if you plan to visit a Pick N’ Pull.